The Quarter Shrinker uses a technique called high-velocity

 the work coil is not destroyed during can crushing, the capacitor bank and

-don't overstress the dielectric system in the pulse capacitors.
+don't overstress the pulse capacitors' dielectric system.

 in the spark gap, can crushing also causes significant heating and